jonas-kell/master-thesis-documents/MANAGING.md

 # Institution:

-The thesis was produced during my studies at the [Augsburg University](https://www.uni-augsburg.de/).
+The thesis was produced during my studies at the [University of Augsburg](https://www.uni-augsburg.de/).

 The scientific chair that supported the creation of the thesis: